Tasks

 The submitted systems will be evaluated in two ways:

-(1) nDCG scores calculated on a test set provided for the sub-tasks.
+(1) nDCG scores calculated on provided test sets.
 Such a classical evaluation measure is consistent with Web search, for which the discount emphasises the ordering of the top results.

-(2) Relative nDCG Drop (RnD) measured by computing the difference between nDCG on within a time heldout test data vs short- or long-term testing sets.
-This measure relies on the within a time data, and supports the evaluation of the impact of the data changes on the systems’ results.
+(2) Relative nDCG Drop (RnD) measured by computing the difference between Lag5 and Lag7 test sets.
+This measure supports the evaluation of the impact of the data changes on the systems’ results.

 These measures will be used to assess the extent to which systems provide good results, but also the extent to which they are robust against the changes within the data (queries/documents) along time.
 Using these evaluation measures, a system that has good results using nDCG, and also good results according to the RnD measure is considered to be able to cope with the evolution over time of the Information Retrieval collection.